 When you go custom with your radiator, you're choosing to match the part to your truck's specific needs.
 It's not just about fit; it's about picking the right materials and technology.
 The two most common choices are plastic tanks with aluminum cores and steel tanks with copper-brass cores.
 Each has its own strengths, and knowing the difference will help you make a smart investment in your engine's health.
 Let's break down these options so you can feel confident in your choice.

-Plastic Tank with Aluminum Core
+Plastic Tanks with an Aluminum Core

 If you're looking for a modern, efficient option, the plastic tank with an aluminum core radiator is a top contender.
 These tanks are made from a tough, fiber-reinforced material that stands up to corrosion and daily wear.
 The real star is the aluminum core, which is fantastic at transferring heat away from your engine.
 This combination makes for a lightweight yet durable radiator perfect for many heavy-duty applications.
 These aftermarket truck radiators are often engineered with stronger headers and thick tubes, ensuring they can handle the pressure and keep your engine cool.

-Steel Tank with Copper Brass Core
+Steel Tanks with a Copper-Brass Core

 For a more traditional, heavy-duty workhorse, consider the steel tank with a copper-brass core.
 This type of radiator is built to handle the toughest jobs, featuring extra support in the corners and strong solder joints to prevent leaks.
 The thick brass tubes add another layer of durability, while the rust-resistant steel frame and thick copper fins contribute to a longer lifespan.
 If you prioritize rugged construction and proven reliability for demanding routes, this classic combination is an excellent choice that has stood the test of time in the trucking industry.